-D-1b Emphasize Arcata Plaza area as the central community focal point.
-Architectural and other design elements shall emphasize the importance of the Arcata Plaza as a the City's center for commerce, entertainment, and special events.
+D-1b Emphasize Arcata Plaza area as a central community focal point.
+Architectural and other design elements shall emphasize the importance of the Arcata Plaza as a City center for commerce, entertainment, and special events.
 Designs shall promote pedestrian access and retail space at the back of sidewalk.
 Parking should be accommodated off-site to the extent practicable.

 D-1c Promote quality and diversity of design compatible with neighborhood context.
 Site and building design shall consider neighborhood context, including existing structures, especially when increased structure heights and coverages are proposed.
 Within new development, diversity in structure facades and materials, rather than repetitive designs is encouraged.
+Allow for and encourage complementary diversity in building forms and creativity in project design as long as projects support a pedestrian-friendly environment and other General Plan goals.
+Provide for human-scale and pedestrian-friendly building massing where large buildings are broken into smaller volumes that fit into the surrounding neighborhood.